How to Recycle Your Best Content to Market Your Law Practice

 Re-publish the post as an article on LinkedIn

-Turn it into a social media post, linking back to the blog
+Turn it into a LinkedIn post, linking back to the blog

 Include in your law firm’s monthly/quarterly newsletter